Lifting the Sky (Both Hands Lift Sky) — Exercise 1 of the 18 Lohan Hands

 When practiced as qigong — not merely as physical form — Lifting the Sky offers the following benefits:

-• Excellent for generating and sustaining energy flow
+• Excellent for generating energy flow throughout the body

-• Benefits people who find it hard to relax, think too much, or struggle to focus
+• Benefits those who find it hard to relax, think too much, or struggle to focus

 • Can provide relief for post-birth incontinence